m3db/m3/docs/operational_guide/placement_changes.md

 In other words, all you have to do is issue the desired instruction and the M3 stack will take care of making sure that your data is distributed with appropriate replication and isolation.

 In the case of the M3DB nodes, nodes that have received new shards will immediately begin receiving writes (but not serving reads) for the new shards that they are responsible for.
 They will also begin streaming in all the data for their newly acquired shards from the peers that already have data for those shards.
 Once the nodes have finished streaming in the data for the shards that they have acquired, they will mark their status for those shards as `Available` in the placement and begin accepting writes.
-Simultaneously, the nodes that are losing ownership of any shards will mark their status for those shards as `LEAVING`.
+Simultaneously, the nodes that are losing ownership of any shards will mark their status for those shards as `Leaving`.
 Once all the nodes accepting ownership of the new shards have finished streaming data from them, they will relinquish ownership of those shards and remove all the data associated with the shards they lost from memory and from disk.

-M3Coordinator nodes will also pickup the new placement from etcd and alter which M3DB nodes they issue writse and reads to appropriately.
+M3Coordinator nodes will also pickup the new placement from etcd and alter which M3DB nodes they issue writes and reads to appropriately.

 ### Understanding the Placement Configuration